vSainiuk/RESTful-API-with-Authentication/README.md

  - Install all dependencies using `npm install`.
  - Start the server using `npm start`.

+ Then you can make various requests on the specified endpoints.

 # API documentation can be found at http://localhost:3000/api-docs.
 TODO: write docs

 # Contact